Thelma Golden: Personal life

-Notable awards and recognition
+Awards and recognition

 In 2014, Artnet named Golden at number 33 on its list of "The 100 Most Powerful Women In Art".
 In 2016, Golden won the Audrey Irmas Award for Curatorial Excellence.
 A representative for the prize, Tom Eccles, praised Golden for "raising issues and developing ideas that are central to our time".

 The J. Paul Getty Trust awarded Golden the J. Paul Getty Medal in 2008.
-Its president, James Cuno, cited her contributions to African American art:
+Its president, James Cuno, cited her contributions to African-American art:

 I don't think you can say "African American art" without saying "Thelma Golden."
 You can't say "contemporary art" without saying "Thelma Golden."
 You can't say "Harlem" without saying "Thelma Golden." ...
 There isn't a museum director who has done more for her institution than Thelma has done for hers."

 Golden appeared on ArtReviews list of the 100 most influential people in the international art world every year from 2003 to 2009 and from 2015 to 2020.
 From 2017 to 2020, she placed in the top 10.